Tonkadora/Vault/Curse of Strahd/World/Locations/Cresk.md

-6 hr walk from barovia
+6 hr walk from barovia More advanced